Building an e-commerce revenue analytics strategy

 How do you ensure you’re collecting the right data?

 If you’re launching a new store, you should stay away from creating your online store from scratch.
 Use a popular e-commerce platform to build and launch your store quickly.
 The top platforms to help you launch your e-commerce store quickly are:

 I will not get into comparing the above in detail, that is a whole other article: but as a rule of thumb if you have a low number of SKU’s and are just getting started, Shopify is the way to go.
 Shopify has great themes for your store and a wide selection of store apps to add functionality.
 If you are seeking the best talent for your e-commerce business, Toptal is a marketplace for top Shopify developers, engineers, programmers, coders, architects, and consultants.
 You can also put up a job posting if you have any vacancies for remote Shopify developers.

 Each of these platforms have their own data collection schema, so you wouldn’t need to bother with collecting data-points on your customers all by yourself.
 The platforms will provide you with all of the raw data you need to calculate the metrics above.

 If you want to take it a step further, you would also consider the following:

 Airboxr is a revenue analytics platform that automates your data collection and analysis, all within the familiar interface of Google Sheets.
 You can connect to Shopify, your ad channels, and email platforms and automate all your data analysis and reports to run on a fixed schedule.
-If you are a Shopify store, enter your e-mail below to set up your (free) account.
+If you are a Shopify store, see our platform in action in our interactive demo.